Best Coffee Maker of 2021

 Outside of the top scorers in our taste testing, most of the machines produced average tasting coffee.
-If you're entirely satisfied with the taste of the bottomless cup of coffee at the local diner, then you'll certainly be satisfied with any of these machines.
+If you're entirely satisfied with the taste of the bottomless cup of coffee at the local diner, then you'll undoubtedly be satisfied with any of these machines.
 However, if you're used to the refined flavor of gourmet coffee made with a pour-over setup, you may be somewhat disappointed.